Skip to primary navigation Skip to content Skip to footer

 a man holding a fish

 Halibut fishing is a popular sport in California, and for good reason.
-These flatfish can grow to be over 8 feet long and weigh up to 500 pounds, making for an exciting and challenging catch.
+These flatfish can grow impressively large, making for an exciting and challenging catch.
 If you’re planning a halibut fishing trip in California, here are some top tips to help you have a successful and enjoyable experience.

 Understanding Halibut Behavior